 The First Exhibition of the Impressionists

 “They are impressionists in that they do not render a landscape, but the sensation produced by the landscape,” Jules Castagnary of Le Siècle, wrote.
-“The word itself has passed into their language: in the catalogue the Sunrise by Monet is called not landscape, but impression.
+“The word itself has passed into their language: in the catalog, the Sunrise by Monet is not called landscape, but impression.
 Thus they take leave of reality and enter the realms of idealism.”

 “Dirty three-quarters of a canvas with black and white, rub the rest with yellow, dot it with red and blue blobs at random, and you will have an impression of spring before which the initiates will swoon in ecstasy,” Emile Cardon of La Presse quipped.

-Louis Leroy, a critic for the satirical newspaper, Le Charivari, wrote: “Impression—I knew it.
-I was just saying to myself, ‘if I’m impressed, there must be an impression in there’… And what freedom, what ease in the brushwork!
+Art critic Louis Leroy, who worked for the satirical newspaper, Le Charivari, wrote: “Impression—I knew it.
+I was just saying to myself, ‘if I'm impressed, there must be an impression in there’… And what freedom, what ease in the brushwork!
 Wallpaper in its embryonic state is more labored than this seascape!”

 While intended to mock the new movement, these critics—especially Leroy, whose words have become particularly infamous—helped propel the movement; following their reviews, the Société Anonyme Coopérative des Artistes Peintres, Sculpteurs, Graveurs rebranded as the Impressionists.